 4. Center your title

-Use the "Merge Cells" or "Center Across Selection" options to create a professional, centred title for your spreadsheet.
+Use the "Merge Cells" or "Center Across Selection" options to create a professional, centered title for your spreadsheet.

 5. Start in b2